Skip to content

 regenerateSearchIndex

-This view deletes devices directly in JDisc.
-Always create a backup or snapshot first.
+This report deletes objects directly in JDisc.
+Please create a backup/snapshot beforehand.

 FAQ#

-If the import process exceeds the PHP memory_limit of 2G, add this to the Expert Settings:
+If the import exceeds the default memory_limit of 2G, the following value can be set in the Expert Settings:

 1